-But perhaps the most useful part of getting tenants’ insurance is liability protection.
-Whether you’re renting a basement apartment in a family home or a downtown pad in a condo, tenants are responsible for damage they cause to any part of the building.
+But perhaps the most useful part of getting renter’s insurance is liability protection.
+Whether you’re renting a basement apartment in a family home or a downtown pad in a condo, tenants are responsible for the damage they cause to any part of the building.